-Backcountry Campsites: Backcountry camping is allowed all year along the Gulf Coast and on Laguna Madre islands on a first-come, first-served basis.
+Backcountry Campsites: Backcountry camping is allowed all year along the Gulf Coast and on Laguna Madre islands that are not posted off-limits on a first-come, first-served basis.

-Special Notes: Services available seasonally or all year within 1 mile of camping areas include: Malaquite-cold showers, lifeguarded beaches, evening ranger programs.
+Special Notes: Services available seasonally or all year within 1 mile of camping areas include: Malaquite Beach-outdoor rinse-off showers (new showers and additional beach facilities should be available by 1989), evening ranger programs.
 In the summer temperatures can reach 95°F and the relative humidity is usually above 70 percent.